Remuneration systems / Remuneration report

 1.4.2.
 One-year variable remuneration

 75 per cent of the one-year variable remuneration is based on the Board of Management’s overall performance and 25 per cent is based on the individual performance of the respective Board of Management’s member during the preceding financial year.
-This may amount to up to 40 per cent of the fixed salary of the respective member of the Board of Management.
+One-year variable remuneration may amount to up to 40 per cent of the fixed salary of the respective member of the Board of Management.

-• short-term development of the net asset value and the results of the Fund Investment Services;
+- short-term development of the net asset value and of earnings from Fund Investment Services;

-After the end of the respective financial year, the Supervisory Board ascertains the performance of individual members of the Board of Management at its reasonable discretion, using the performance of the portfolio, for which the respective member is responsible, as a benchmark.
+After the end of the respective financial year, the Supervisory Board ascertains the performance of individual members of the Board of Management, based on achievement of targets (to be set annually) for the performance of the business unit for which the respective member is responsible.

 The Supervisory Board takes any compliance breaches or other breaches of duty on the part of the respective member of the Board of Management into consideration at its reasonable discretion; this may result in the one-year variable remuneration being reduced or, in the case of serious breaches, not being paid at all.